wo3kie/cxxDojo/README.md

 ```

 **4. base64.encode.cpp**
-Implement a program to do base64 encoding.
+Implement a program to do _base64_ encoding.
 ```{r, engine='bash'}
 $ ./base64.encode "Hello World"
 SGVsbG8gV29ybGQ
 ```

 **5. base64.decode.cpp**
-Implement a program to do base64 decoding.
+Implement a program to do _base64_ decoding.
 ```{r, engine='bash'}
 $ ./base64.decode SGVsbG8gV29ybGQ
 Hello World
 ```

 **6. bind.cpp**
-What is boost::apply?
-What is boost::protect?
+What is _boost::apply_?
+What is _boost::protect_?
 Write a short program to demonstrate usage of each of them.

 **7. sign.verify.cpp**
 Write a program to sign/verify a message with a RSA key.